 More detailed financial aid application information is available on our Step-by-Step Process web page.

 View the Scholarship and Grant Policies web page for important information regarding the awarding of scholarships at the University of Iowa.
+Log into MyUI to view the academic requirements of certain University of Iowa scholarships you have been awarded.

 For a listing of available scholarships, click on the links to the left.